wp-plugins/dropbox-backup/readme.txt

-DropBox Backup Plugin have a settings section on WordPress plugin page.
+Dropbox Backup Plugin have a settings section on WordPress plugin page.
 If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/